mscbuild/SentinelSecrets/README.md

 *🔐 Secret Scanner for CI/CD & Git Hooks*

-SentinelSecrets is an open-source tool for preventing secret leaks (API keys, tokens, passwords) in Git repositories and CI/CD.
+SentinelSecrets is an open-source tool for preventing secret leaks (API keys, tokens, passwords) in Git repositories and CI/CD.The project integrates directly into the development process via Git hooks, blocking a commit if a secret is detected in it.

 ### 🎯 Project Summary